sia-steve/Slate/source/index.html.md

 minuploadbandwidthprice   // Optional, hastings / byte
 ```

-returns the estimated HostDB score of the host using its current settings, combined with the provided settings.
+Returns the estimated HostDB score of the host using its current settings, combined with the provided settings.

-`"estimatedscore": "123456786786786786786786786742133",`
+**estimatedscore**
-// estimatedscore is the estimated HostDB score of the host given the settings passed to estimatescore.
+estimatedscore is the estimated HostDB score of the host given the settings passed to estimatescore.

-`"conversionrate": 95`
+**conversionrate**
-// conversionrate is the likelihood given the settings passed to estimatescore that the host will be selected by renters forming contracts.
+conversionrate is the likelihood given the settings passed to estimatescore that the host will be selected by renters forming contracts.

 # Host DB